Why Are My Dogs Constantly Play Fighting?

 Dogs love to roll around and play fight with each other but owners can sometimes become concerned that the activity is getting a little rough.
 Some dog mums and dads can even try to break up this play, but it’s totally normal for a couple of pups to wrestle, body slam and mouth each other!

-While it’s normal for dogs to act this way, it’s interesting to understand why.
+While it’s normal for dogs to act this way, it’s interesting to understand why and also to know when to be concerned.
 So, continue reading to discover why your dogs are constantly play fighting.

 Are dogs constantly play fighting safe?